evildmp/conference-handbook/handbook/organisation/volunteers.rst

    helpers who get involved in the running of the event, rather than the team that has organised it.

-Volunteers are one of the joys of running a conference.
+Volunteers are one of the pleasures of running a conference.

-In the Python/Django community, they're readily available.
 People want to volunteer and help - it's their conference and they want to be a part of it.
 Don't underestimate the number of people who'll be willing to help, or how hard they'll work or effective they will be.

-Take advantage of their generosity, and make sure you repay it.

-It's better, unless a volunteer comes forward who looks like an excellent candidate, to keep your committee separate from your pool of other volunteers.
 Your committee has to stay small, but your volunteers can be a larger and looser group.

 Enlisting volunteers